Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 Unfortunately, neither of these is possible with C#'s type system because it would need to work out the type in reverse, which it cannot do.
 That said, we can help it a little.

-We can simulate _return type inference_ by having `Option.None` return a special non-generic type representing an option with deferred initialization, which can be coerced into `Option<T>`.
+We can simulate _return type inference_ by having `Option.None` return a special non-generic type, representing an option with deferred initialization that can be coerced into `Option<T>`.
 Here's how that would look:

 ```csharp
 public readonly struct Option<T>